October 25, 2016 – Sun, 75 degrees

 States to Date: 45

 I voted today.
-It wasn’t easy: sending a letter to the Cambridge Election Commission a month ago, requesting a ballot mailed to an address where I would land after the October 12 mail out date with enough time for it to get back to Cambridge before November 8, filling in the oval circles, pedaling to a post office in Dallas, just to have my vote counted in a state where my ballot won’t possibly matter.
+It wasn’t easy: sending a letter to the Cambridge Election Commission a month ago, requesting a ballot mailed to an address where I would land after the October 12 mail out date with enough time for it to get back to Cambridge before November 8, filling in the oval circles, pedaling to a imgrespost office in Dallas, just to have my vote counted in a state where my ballot won’t possibly matter.
 Massachusetts is blue as the Texas sky.

 By any economic measure, voting is a waste of time, unless perhaps you live in a swing state.
 But if I’ve learned anything in my year on a bicycle it’s that economic measures are often too meager.
 I take the time to vote because it’s a civic right; a tangible, if tiny, way to participate in our governmental process; a process that will only get better if more people vote.
 In a world where a mere 13% of people live in ‘full democracies,’ I vote because I can.